petmal/MindTrial/README.md

 > - **frequency-penalty**: Penalizes new tokens based on their frequency in text so far (range: -2.0 to 2.0, default: 0.0).
 Positive values encourage model to use less frequent tokens.
 > - **seed**: Makes text generation more deterministic by using the same seed value.
 When using the same seed and keeping other parameters unchanged, the model makes best-effort to return consistent outputs for identical inputs.
 > - **disable-legacy-json-mode**: Compatibility toggle that controls legacy prompt injection for JSON formatting.
 Default: `false` (legacy mode on), which adds an explicit JSON formatting instruction to the prompt for improved compatibility with most Qwen models.
 Setting this to `true` disables the legacy prompt injection.
 For best compatibility and reliable JSON responses, keep this set to `false` unless you are certain the target model works correctly without legacy prompt injection.
+>
+> Currently supported parameters for **Moonshot AI** models include:
+>
+> - **temperature**: Controls randomness/creativity of responses (range: 0.0 to 1.0, default: 0.0).
+Higher values make output more random, while lower values make it more focused and deterministic.
+Moonshot AI recommends 0.6 for `kimi-k2` models and 1.0 for `kimi-k2-thinking` models.
+> - **top-p**: Controls diversity via nucleus sampling (range: 0.0 to 1.0, default: 1.0).
+Lower values produce more focused outputs.
+Generally, change either this or temperature, but not both at the same time.
+> - **max-tokens**: Controls the maximum number of tokens to generate for the chat completion.
+> - **presence-penalty**: Penalizes new tokens based on whether they appear in the text (range: -2.0 to 2.0, default: 0.0).
+Positive values increase the likelihood of the model discussing new topics.
+> - **frequency-penalty**: Penalizes new tokens based on their existing frequency in the text (range: -2.0 to 2.0, default: 0.0).
+Positive values reduce the likelihood of the model repeating the same phrases verbatim.

 > [!NOTE]
 > The results will be saved to `<output-dir>/<output-basename>.<format>`.
 If the result output file already exists, it will be replaced.
 If the log file already exists, it will be appended to.